kalkih/kvrl.me/content/features/crypto.md

 mobile_images: [
   './images/crypto-mobile.png',
 ]
-description: "A proof of concept cryptocurrency platform in form of a cryptocurrency exchange with (SEK -> crypto) service.
-The main idea behind the app was to streamline the process of acquiring cryptocurrency for the average citizen.
-With Swish e-commerce integration and minimal personal information required from customers the order flow could be made fast & efficient."
+description: "A proof of concept cryptocurrency platform in form of a cryptocurrency exchange with (SEK -> crypto) services.
+The goal with the project was to streamline the process of acquiring cryptocurrency for the average citizen.
+With Swish e-commerce integration and minimal inputs from the customer, placing an order could efficiently ve done within seconds."
-dev_description: "The app was made as a proof of concept for a fintech startup and was mainly built with react, nodejs, mongodb and features SSR.
-The app integrates with various external API's & services such as API's for FX rates, Swish e-commerce & Crypto exchanges, always with redundancy in mind.
-The app includes a full admin panel, and features a completely automated order to deliver flow with the exception of signing crypto transactions, which can be made in bulk and offline with a hardware wallet for additional security."
+dev_description: "The app was made as a PoC for a fintech startup and was mainly built around react, nodejs, mongodb & featured SSR.
+The app integrated with various external services such as Foreign Exchange API's, Crypto exchanges & Swish e-commerce, always with redundancy in mind.
+The app included a full backoffice, and featured a fully automated order to delivery flow, signing transactions were made possible offline with a hardware wallet for additional security."
 ---